Get insider access

 6. Best Open-Back PS4 Gaming Headset

-The Drop + Sennheiser/EPOS PC38X are the best PS4 headset with an open-back design we've tested.
+The Drop + Sennheiser/EPOS PC38X is the best PS4 headset with an open-back design we've tested.
 If you're looking for a more immersive gaming experience, it's important to consider open-back headphones.
 The listening experience is different but far more engaging as the design lets environmental noise blend with your game's audio.
 Naturally, these headphones don't isolate you from external audio; they leak sound, meaning people nearby will hear your game at high volumes.
 However, if you're looking for headphones that can create a spacious, out-of-head soundstage, you're in the right category.

 See our review